subhailams/skillrack-programs/README.md

 # skillrack-programs
-This includes all the problems that I solved in Skillrack portal
+This includes all the problems that I have solved in Skillrack portal